Competition Rules 2020 — Please read carefully

 20. The judges are writers or academics in the field of English Literature.
 They will use their skill and judgment to select a short-list of entries, five of the best stories in each of the four categories (see rule 1), as well as the winner and runner-up in each category.

 21. If the number of entries is sufficient, the organising committee reserves the right to appoint a sub-committee to pre-select entries to manage the number of stories forwarded to the judges for consideration.
 The judging criteria are clearly stated on our website on the “About” page.

-22. Entrants on the short-list will be informed by email and are required to attend the Awards Ceremony in Strasbourg on Saturday 27 April 2019.
+22. Entrants on the short-list will be informed by email and are required to attend the Awards Ceremony in Strasbourg.